JWFoxJr/Backup-Primary/readme.md

-Automated TableaU Server Backup Primary Failover POC
+Automated Tableau Server Backup Primary Failover POC
 =========

 This is sample code, and is not supported by Tableau.
 Please be kind and don't call Technical Support for help - they don't know what this is!